awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 |  db\.z1d\.3xlarge  |  12  |  6  |  2  |  2, 4, 6  |  1, 2  |
 |  db\.z1d\.6xlarge  |  24  |  12  |  2  |  2, 4, 6, 8, 10, 12  |  1, 2  |
 |  db\.z1d\.12xlarge  |  48  |  24  |  2  |  4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24  |  1, 2  |

-Currently, you can configure the number of CPU cores and threads per core only when the following conditions are met:
-+ You are configuring an Oracle DB instance\.
-For information about the DB instance classes supported by different Oracle database editions, see [RDS for Oracle instance classes](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)
-+ Your instance is using the Bring Your Own License \(BYOL\) licensing option\.
-For more information about Oracle licensing options, see [Oracle licensing options](CHAP_Oracle.md#Oracle.Concepts.Licensing)\.

 **Note**
 You can use AWS CloudTrail to monitor and audit changes to the process configuration of Amazon RDS for Oracle DB instances\.
 For more information about using CloudTrail, see [Working with AWS CloudTrail and Amazon RDS](logging-using-cloudtrail.md)\.